Jeb Havens: Activism

 Havens is noted for his efforts to promote the increased discussion of LGBT themes in video games and within the video game industry as a whole during the 2000s.
 Havens was motivated to raise awareness about the importance of diversity in video games after attending the Game Developers Conference (GDC) event in San Francisco in March 2005, where he noticed that there was no discussion or mention of any LGBT themes or content throughout the event, and that there were no developers who had come forward to publicly discuss their experiences as non-heterosexual individuals or how it inform their work.
 Havens said that he had always been openly gay at his workplaces and that the companies he had worked for are "very gay-friendly".

-During the 2000s, Havens was an interviewee for multiple media outlets about his experiences as an openly-gay public figure in the video game industry as well as his views on the presentation of LGBT content, such as The Advocate, ABC News, Gamasutra, and Spike TV.
-In March 2006, Havens organized the first LGBT round table discussion at the GDC event held in San Jose, California, which was intended to be an inclusive discussion for people of all sexual orientations in the video game industry, including designers and programmers, as well as enthusiasts from the general public.
+During the 2000s, Havens was an interviewee for multiple media outlets about his experiences as an openly-gay public figure in the video game industry as well as his views on the presentation of LGBTQ content, such as The Advocate, ABC News, Gamasutra, and Spike TV.
+In March 2006, Havens organized the first LGBTQ round table discussion at the GDC event held in San Jose, California, which was intended to be an inclusive discussion for people of all sexual orientations in the video game industry, including designers and programmers, as well as enthusiasts from the general public.
 Havens served as the moderator for a forum discussion entitled "Integrating the Adult & Game Markets" at Sex in Video Games Conference held in June 2006.
-During the second LGBT round table discussion in 2007 initiated by Havens, panelists discussed the gradual acceptance of LGBT content in video games by both the industry and the public.
+During the second LGBTQ round table discussion in 2007 initiated by Havens, panelists discussed the gradual acceptance of LGBTQ content in video games by both the industry and the public.
 By 2009, Havens served as chairman of a committee within industry group International Game Developers Association which focused on advancing lesbian, gay, bisexual, and transgender representation in video games.